Komal-Katare/Synthetic-Data-Generation-using-Diffusion-Models/README.md

 This project explores the use of Generative AI and deep learning models to generate synthetic skin-disease images and investigate their usefulness for downstream disease classification.

-The project compares multiple generative approaches:
+The project explores multiple generative approaches:

 - Variational Autoencoder (VAE)
 - Deep Convolutional GAN (DCGAN)